 - 8. How do you sign pre-contracts on FIFA 23?

 - 9. How do you extend and renew contracts on FIFA 23?

 - 10. Can you make a Bosman signing on FIFA 23?

 In Career Mode, one of the best and most cost-effective ways of bringing in a new superstar has long been to make a contract expiry signing – or test your luck in the free agency.

-In FIFA 22, the old ways aren’t quite as effective or prevalent, with the method and likelihood of making a contract expiry signing differing, as detailed on our 2022 Contract Expiry Signings page.
+In last year’s version the old ways aren’t quite as effective or prevalent, with the method and likelihood of making a contract expiry signing differing, as detailed on our Contract Expiry Signings page from last year.

-Here, we’re looking at the players whose contracts are set to expire in 2023, the second season of FIFA 22’s Career Mode, to see who you can target for a Bosman deal.
+Here, we’re looking at the players whose contracts are set to expire in 2023, the first season of FIFA 23’s Career Mode, to see who you can target for a Bosman deal.

 Lionel Messi, Paris Saint-Germain (RW, CF, ST)